metacpan/metacpan-cpan-extracted/distros/A/App-Greple-xlate/README.md

 - **--xlate-labor**
 - **--xlabor**

-    Insted of calling translation engine, you are expected to work for.
+    Instead of calling translation engine, you are expected to work for.
     After preparing text to be translated, they are copied to the clipboard.
 You are expected to paste them to the form, copy the result to the clipboard, and hit return.